AlexPoone/universal_best_practices/README.md

 Alas, it was a simpler world decades ago, and those people undeservedly got their position only by seniority and not by merit.
 These nouveau-riche only profited from the aftermath of the Cold War.
 We call them 'die-gwen-yow' (大滾友), literally 'big-roll [as in 'this is how we roll']-guy') or 'chong-low' (廠佬), literally 'factory-guy' in Cantonese with no particularly good translations.

 Impose strict management principles so that you can increase autonomy of colleagues.
-The imposer should follow these principles fully as well.
+The enforcer should follow these principles fully as well.

 # C R E D O